Shivam-Bhardwaj/Perception_Project/README.md

 @ Prof. Chen Please run the following Script file to take to make the whole process of running much easier.

-copy load.sh from main folder and all the images to the build/src directory.
+copy load.sh from main folder, config.cfg file from src and all the images to the build/src directory.
 Then run the script inside the build/src folder

 ```
 $ ./load.sh